gitting-guud/MVA/SPEECH_NLP/TP2/README.md

 - train on the train+dev dataset
 - infer on the test data set (this takes a long time as the CYK is not optimized)
 - output a file named `evaluation_data.parser_output` containing the predictions

+The libraries needed to run the script are :
+- nltk == 3.4.5
+- numpy
+- pandas
+- sklearn